RBigData/pbdMPI/README.md

 computing. pbdMPI is a package that greatly simplifies the use of MPI from R.

-In pbdMPI, we make extensive use of R's S4 system to simplify the interface significantly.
+In pbdMPI, we make extensive use of R's S4 system to simplify the interface.
 Instead of needing to specify the type (e.g., integer or double) of the data via function name (as in C implementations) or in an argument (as in Rmpi), you need only call the generic function on your data and we will always "do the right thing".